quinkennedy/ZineBuilder/README.md

 # Format for the zine.xml file

-The zine.xml file uses a ```<zine>``` tag to create a new zine.
+The zine.xml file (right now the file must use that name) uses a ```<zine>``` tag to create a new zine.
 Typically this is followed by a ```<cover>``` tag which have some special properties vs. the typical ```<spread>``` tag used to define a new set of two pages.
-Each spread has an id element that will tell the Zine Generator what order to renders the spreads.
+Each spread has an id element that will tell the Zine Generator what order to render the spreads.
 Typically these are in order to maintain the sanity of the people collaborating.

 ## Covers and Spreads